EXPLAINER: What is the metaverse and how will it work?

 WHAT WILL I BE ABLE TO DO IN THE METAVERSE?

-Things like go to a virtual concert, take a trip online, and buy and try on digital clothing.
+Things like go to a virtual concert, take a trip online, view or create artwork and try on or buy digital clothing.

 The metaverse also could be a game-changer for the work-from-home shift amid the coronavirus pandemic.
-Instead of seeing co-workers on a video call grid, employees could see them virtually.
+Instead of seeing co-workers on a video call grid, employees could join them in a virtual office.

 Facebook has launched meeting software for companies, called Horizon Workrooms, to use with its Oculus VR headsets, though early reviews have not been great.
 The headsets cost $300 or more, putting the metaverse’s most cutting-edge experiences out of reach for many.

-Note: This article has been corrected to note that while the Mark Zuckerberg quote in the penultimate paragraph came from a recent company earnings call, it was not the most recent one.